Showing posts with label the Hoffman Process. Show all posts

 Tolman Hall, the first Hoffman Process.

-Hoffman the sexual predator grooms me.
+Hoffman, the sexual predator, grooms me.

 The public narrative about the creation of the Hoffman Process is that Claudio Naranjo’s strong, professional psychotherapeutic experience guided Bob Hoffman.
 I will make a case that there is little substance to this claim; that it is a myth and a marketing ploy.
 Naranjo says in his Introduction to “No One is to Blame” that he played the role of John the Baptist.
-Did he forget that that relationship did not turn out well?
-But both were Jews so perhaps the subtlety escaped them.
+Did he forget that the relationship did not turn out well?
+But both were Jews, so perhaps the subtlety escaped them.
 (For a serious examination of Claudio’s, and others’, contributions, see “The Ontological Odd Couple”).

 Hoffman and Claudio might have talked about the purpose or therapeutic purpose of each exercise, but I cannot remember one evening that Claudio stayed after Hoffman began his presentation.
 Claudio maintained control over the direction of the work that we SAT members did through Rosalyn3 hour group meetings once week with several small cohort meetings in between.
-For Hoffman that was far too long, more than a month doing what he did in two hour-long sessions with the people who came for psychic readings in the basement of his tailor shop in Oakland.
+For Hoffman, that was far too long, more than a month doing what he did in two hour-long sessions with the people who came for psychic readings in the basement of his tailor shop in Oakland.

 After our second or third week of the “Bitch Session” against Mother, not even halfway through the Process, Hoffman announced that he and Claudio had agreed that “The Defense of Mother'' would be an OK place to end their collaboration, as if it were an amicable divorce.
-Actually he’d had enough, and discovered the Wiffle Bat as a way to get to the core of emotional anger.
+Actually, he’d had enough and discovered the Wiffle Bat as a way to get to the core of emotional anger.
 He said that he and Claudio had agreed to finish their work together and that be doing his own version of group therapy.

-Hoffman took me aside and strongly suggested that I join the group of people he’d “selected” to do the first 13 week Process in Tolman Hall.
+Hoffman took me aside and strongly suggested that I join the group of people he’d “selected” to do the first 13-week Process in Tolman Hall.
 He would later tell me that he saw me sitting there in Claudio’s SAT, he knew I was “terribly unhappy.”
 What I didn’t realize was that I hadn’t been “selected,” rather that he’d singled me out to be a sex partner.
 It was not romantic.
-With Hoffman it was transactional.
+With Hoffman, it was transactional.
 I was being groomed for Hoffman’s self-gratification.

 Hoffman made it seem like a huge honor that he’d been invited to use the prestigious Tolman Hall, the UC Berkeley’s Department of Psychology’s classroom and office building, as the venue for his presentation.
 In reality all it meant was that someone, Hoffman, even his secretary, or perhaps even a psychologist who supported Hoffman, called the campus rental Office, made a reservation, and paid a deposit on a room for an evening class.
 It was not a fancy lecture hall, actually just a drab narrow classroom with no windows and awkward plastic chairs, but Hoffman could always label his first group “Tolman Hall.”